KevinDenis/kdenis-thesis-2016/src/README.md

 This README contains the comments of the main files which gives an overview of the developed local path planner.

 ## Directory Organisation
-* ROOT : containts all the most important scripts and functions. (except every file named "klad")
+* ROOT : contains all the most important scripts and functions.
-* data_img : containts all the used maps and robot's footprint / geometry.
+* data_img : contains all the used maps and robot's footprint / geometry.
-* data_mat : containts all the precomputed data (paths and corresponding lookup tables) for fast use of the local path planner in the "main" example.
+* data_mat : contains all the precomputed data (paths and corresponding lookup tables) for fast use of the local path planner in the "main" example.
 Also for the plot scripts.
-* helper_external : contraints all the files which are *NOT* written by K.DENIS, but found on the web (mostly matlab file exchange https://nl.mathworks.com/matlabcentral/fileexchange/ or stackoverflow https://stackoverflow.com/questions/tagged/matlab)
+* helper_external : contains all the files which are *NOT* written by Kevin DENIS, but found on the web (mostly matlab file exchange https://nl.mathworks.com/matlabcentral/fileexchange/ or stackoverflow https://stackoverflow.com/questions/tagged/matlab)
-* helper_func : contraints all the sub-functions needed for the main functions from the root.
+* helper_func : contains all the sub-functions needed for the main functions from the root.
-* helper_plot : contraints all functions needed for plotting scripts
+* helper_plot : contains all functions needed for plotting scripts
-* scripts_plot : contraints all the scripts which were used to create figures
+* scripts_plot : contains all the scripts which were used to create figures

 ## main.m
 This file builds the local path template using a Local State Lattice and